chhetesherpa/SQL_Project_Data_Job_Analysis/README.md

 ```

 Here's the breakdown of the most demanded skills for the top 10 highest paying data analyst jobs in 2023:

-**EXCEL** and **Python** are leading with a count of 5
+**EXCEL** and **Python** are leading with a count of 5.
+Despite the emerging new data technologies and tools, excel continues to be relevent in the data analytics job market, at least in the United Kingdom.

 **Tableau** and **SQL** are in the second place with a count of 3 each.

 Other skills that are sought after are: R, Power BI, SAS, Jupyter, Flow, Looker, git, Snowflake, Databricks, etc.

-These results shows that companies are still finding excel a valuable tool in data analytics.

 ![Top Skills by Skill Count](assets/Skills.png)